Dog dentists specialize in dog dental care. But do dogs need trips to the dentist? And is dental care really necessary for a healthy, well fed dog?

 Let’s look at how to prevent some of those problems and save your dollars for a nice new dog bed or some great toys.

 The damage that results from periodontal disease is caused by bacteria that live in the plaque in your dog’s mouth.

 And plaque builds up when the dog’s teeth are not sufficiently abraded or rubbed with something coarse.

-A buildup of plaque can be avoided
+A build up of plaque can be avoided

-- By a diet high in abrasive material
+- by a diet high in abrasive material

-- By regular toothbrushing.
+- and by regular toothbrushing.

 Once the build up is established, it may require the attention of a vet to remove it all.
-Usually under a general anesthetic
+Usually under a general anesthetic.

 Abrasive material can be anything from hard kibble to actual bones.
 There are also some dental chews that have been shown to reduce plaque.